Your clinician can ask NHS Kernow to fund a treatment if they consider there to be an exceptional clinical need.

 If there is new or additional evidence which the panel did not see, a case can be made for reconsideration.

-If it is felt that the panel did not follow the decision making process as outlined in the individual funding request policy (PDF, 521 KB).
-Any appeal must be made within four weeks of the panel decision.
+If you believe that the panel did not follow the decision making process as outlined in the individual funding request policy (PDF, 521 KB).
+Any appeal must be made within 4 weeks of the panel decision.
+You should state why you feel the panel did not follow the process.

 If you are unhappy with the outcome make a complaint.

-When the panel discuss this application they need to have all the relevant information to make an informed decision.
-We need to know your name and contact details so that we can correspond with you if necessary.
-We also need other information about your health which is relevant.
+The panel need to have certain information to make a decision.
+We need to know your name and contact details so that we can write to you if necessary.
+We also need information about your health.
 This may include medication, test results and photographs.

 Your information is shared with the individual funding requests team who arrange for it to be discussed by the panel.
-All staff working for the NHS have a duty to ensure that your information is kept safe and is only shared so that a funding decision can be made.
+All staff working for the NHS have a duty to make sure that your information is kept safe and is only shared so that a funding decision can be made.
 Details of who is involved in seeing your personal information can be found in our individual funding request policy (PDF, 521 KB).

 You have the right to access the record we hold.
 You also have the right to object to us making use of your information, restrict what information we use and to correct information if it is not accurate.